GFNOrg/torchgfn/README.md

 For more details, take a look at [HyperGrid](gfn/envs/hypergrid.py).

+### Other containers
+Besides the `States` class, other containers of states are available:
+- [Transitions](gfn/containers/transitions.py), representing a batch of transitions $s \rightarrow s'$.
+- [Trajectories](gfn/containers/trajectories.py), representing a batch of complete trajectories $\tau = s_0 \rightarrow s_1 \rightarrow \dots \rightarrow s_n \rightarrow s_f$.

+These containers can either be instantiated using a `States` object, or can be initialized as empty containers that can be populated on the fly, allowing the usage of [ReplayBuffer](gfn/containers/replay_buffer.py)s.

+They inherit from the base `Container` [class](gfn/containers/base.py), indicating some helpful methods.

+In most cases, one needs to sample complete trajectories.
+From a batch of trajectories, a batch of states and batch of transitions can be defined using `Trajectories.to_transitions()` and `Trajectories.to_states()`.
+These exclude meaningless transitions and states that were added to the batch of trajectories to allow for efficient batching.

 ## Estimators and Modules
 Training GFlowNets requires one or multiple estimators.
 As of now, only discrete environments are handled.
-All estimators are subclasses of [DiscreteFunctionEstimator](gfn/estimators.py), implementing a `__call__` function that takes as input a batch of [States](gfn/containers/states.py).
+All estimators are subclasses of [FunctionEstimator](gfn/estimators.py), implementing a `__call__` function that takes as input a batch of [States](gfn/containers/states.py).
 - [LogEdgeFlowEstimator](gfn/estimators.py).
 It outputs a `(*batch_shape, n_actions)` tensor representing $\log F(s \rightarrow s')$, including when $s' = s_f$.
 - [LogStateFlowEstimator](gfn/estimators.py).
 It outputs a `(*batch_shape, 1)` tensor representing $\log F(s)$.
 - [LogitPFEstimator](gfn/estimators.py).
 It outputs a `(*batch_shape, n_actions)` tensor representing $logit(s' \mid s)$, such that $P_F(s' \mid s) = softmax_{s'}\ logit(s' \mid s)$, including when $s' = s_f$.
 - [LogitPBEstimator](gfn/estimators.py).
 It outputs a `(*batch_shape, n_actions - 1)` tensor representing $logit(s' \mid s)$, such that $P_B(s' \mid s) = softmax_{s'}\ logit(s' \mid s)$.

-These estimators require a [module](gfn/modules.py).
+Defining an estimator requires the environment, and a [module](gfn/modules.py) instance.
 Modules inherit from the [GFNModule](gfn/modules.py) class, which can be seen as an extension of `torch.nn.Module`.
+Alternatively, a module is created by providing which module type to use (e.g. "NeuralNet" or "Uniform" or "Zero").
+A Basic MLP is provided as the [NeuralNet](gfn/modules.py) class, but any function approximator should be possible.

-Said differently, a `States` object is first transformed via the environment's preprocessor to a `(*batch_shape, *output_shape)` float tensor
+Said differently, a `States` object is first transformed via the environment's preprocessor to a `(*batch_shape, *output_shape)` float tensor.
+The preprocessor's output shape should match the module input shape (if any).
+The preprocessed states are then passed as inputs to the module, returning the desired output (either flows or probabilities over children in the DAG).

+Each module has a `named_parameters` functions that returns a dictionary of the learnable parameters.
+This attribute is transferred to the corresponding estimator.

-Additionally, a [LogZEstimaor](gfn/estimators.py) is provided, which is a container for a scalar tensor representing $\log Z$, the log-partition function, useful for the Trajectory Balance loss for example.
-Each module takes a preprocessed tensor as input, and outputs a tensor of logits, or log flows
+Additionally, a [LogZEstimator](gfn/estimators.py) is provided, which is a container for a scalar tensor representing $\log Z$, the log-partition function, useful for the Trajectory Balance loss for example.
+This estimator also has a `named_parameters` function.

-## Action Samplers
+## Samplers
+An [ActionsSampler](gfn/samplers/actions_samplers.py) object defines how actions are sampled at each state of the DAG.
+As of now, only [DiscreteActionsSampler](gfn/samplers/actions_samplers.py)s are implemented.
+The require an estimator (of $P_F$, $P_B$, or edge flows) defining the action probabilities.
+These estimators can contain any type of modules (including random action sampling for example).
+A [BackwardDiscreteActionsSampler](gfn/samplers/actions_samplers.py) class is provided to sample parents of a state, which is helpful to sample trajectories starting from their last states.

+They are at the core of [TrajectoriesSampler](gfn/samplers/trajectories_sampler.py)s, which implements the `sample_trajectories` method, that sample a batch of trajectories starting from a given set of initial states or starting from $s_0$.

+## Losses
+GFlowNets can be trained with different losses, each of which requires a different parametrization.
+A parametrization is a dataclass, which can be seen as a container of different estimators.
+Each parametrization defines a distribution over trajectories, via the `parametrization.Pi` method, and a distribution over terminating states, via the `parametrization.P_T` method.
+Both distributions should be instances of the classes defined [here](gfn/distributions.py).

+The base classes for losses and parametrizations are provided [here](gfn/losses/base.py).

+Currently, the implemented losses are:
+- Flow Matching
+- Detailed Balance
+- Trajectory Balance
+- Sub-Trajectory Balance